Images above: 2019 event 'Talking Books with Jacinda Ardern'; 2021 event 'Stories, Style and Success: An Evening with Karen Walker.'

 Find out about becoming a member of the Katherine Mansfield Birthplace Society or making a donation or bequest.
 Help us to keep the legacy of Katherine Mansfield alive and ensure that Katherine Mansfield House & Garden remains a place of education, creativity and enjoyment for years to come.

 The Katherine Mansfield Birthplace Society is led by a Board who generously volunteer their time, skills and knowledge.
-2022 Chair and President: Nicola Saker; Deputy: Brenda Pilott; Treasurer: Graeme Kershaw; Members: Judith Langridge, Alexander McKinnon, Victoria Spackman, Luke Tobin and Lynette Townsend.
+2024 Chair and President: Alexander McKinnon; Deputy: Victoria Spackman; Treasurer: Graeme Kershaw; Members: Michael Kelly, Judith Langridge, John Rogers, Victoria Spackman, Lynette Townsend.